m521gh/Dell-3470-Opencore-EFI/README.md

 # Dell-3470-Opencore-EFI
 Use macOS in Dell Vostro 3470 using opencore recovery.

-## Installation
+## Installation/Instruction
 1. Download respository
 2. Make bootable pendrive
 3. Mac users mount the EFI and paste(Offline).
 4. **Windows users Paste directly in pendrive(Only Online/Windows does not support offline installation).**
 5. **Make sure to use USB 2.0 port.**
+6. **Only HDMI Display**
-6. Boot through pendrive by pressing f12.
+7. Boot through pendrive by pressing f12.
-7. Done.
+8. Done.

 ## Supported OS
 1. Ventura